"You are the expert on your own life. Therapy is about creating the conditions for you to access that wisdom."

 Confidentiality

-Everything discussed in sessions is confidential, in line with the IAHIP Code of Ethics.
-I’ll explain the limits of confidentiality clearly at the start of our work.
+Everything discussed in sessions is confidential, in line with the IAHIP and ICP Code of Ethics.
+I'll explain the limits of confidentiality clearly at the start of our work.

 Ready to get started?